javorszky/wp-rewrites-tester/README.md

 For command line usage I've not seen anything similar to newman.

+### Why is there a directory with Unit source code in `docker/`?

+Code changes in the Unit codebase are currently in a pull request.
+The easiest way to build a Unit-based image with those changes present is to have a snapshot of the codebase and copy that into the dockerfile.
+In the future once 1.33 is released and the request URI changes are included in that release the source code directory will go away as we won't need to build a local unit image.

 ## Note

 This project was made to test a work project in NGINX.
 It's expected that this repository gets transferred to their Github organization in the future.